Melochaotic/final-girl-sleeves/README.md

 I wanted to ensure my [Final Girl Games](https://vanrydergames.com/pages/final-girl) were all protected with standard sleeves; downgrading from premium, and ended up handwriting a `.csv` file.
 But that was just the start...

-Then I remembered @primeagen saying you should know how to open and edit a file in your chosen language... so lets manipulate it with [TypeScript](https://www.typescriptlang.org/) enhanced JS!
+Then I remembered [@ThePrimeagen](https://github.com/ThePrimeagen) saying you should know how to open and edit a file in your chosen language... so lets manipulate it with [TypeScript](https://www.typescriptlang.org/) enhanced JS!

 ## Running the project